kiritv/QuoteIt/README.md

 ### Journal
 - Save reflections as journal entries linked to quote context.
 - Access entries from **Favorites > Journal**.
+- When guarded features are enabled, opening the Journal tab requires Premium (unless Developer Mode override is enabled).
 - Use Wisdom Timeline to review mood + reflection history over time.

 ---